Bernard Hooe Jr.: Early and family life

 Like his elder brother Howson, Bernard Hooe Sr. also became a leading citizen of Prince William County, in part due to his service as a militia officer under Col. William Grayson during the American Revolutionary War.
 By 1787, he had become a lawyer like Grayson, and held more wealth in the county than his elder brothers, including 20 adult slaves and 29 slaves under 16 years of age, as well as 15 horses and 30 cattle, compared to 9 adult and 20 younger slaves owned in the county by his brother Howson, and 5 adult and 5 younger slaves owned by his brother Col. John Hooe, and 8 adult and 10 younger slaves owned by his nephew Robert Howson Hooe.
 Later, Bernard Hooe Esq. served as overseer of the Poor in Dettingen Parish (beginning in 1791), and as one of the justices of Prince William County (beginning in 1790).
 He became trustee of the new town of Haymarket near the then-large county's center in 1798, and won election as the county sheriff in 1800 (an office often held by succeeding generations of Hooes).
 In 1800, the elder Bernard Hooe purchased 145 acres near Bull Run and what decades after his death twice became a battlefield.
 About 1809, the same Bernard Hooe bought another 343 acres of land nearby and by 1815 had erected a house and lived on that plantation with his family, including this Bernard Jr. He died at that house in 1828, and his daughter Elizabeth Thacker Hooe inherited the house and plantation (which had increased to 957 acres and tax books came to list as "Hazel Plain").
-Although the family retained the burial ground, Elizabeth's second husband, William H. Fowle, divided the property within a decade, and after succeeding sales Benjamin T. Chinn bought the estate, now known as the "Chinn House" and within Manassas Battlefield Historic Park.
+Although the family retained the burial ground, Elizabeth's second husband, William H. Fowle, divided the property within a decade, and after succeeding sales Benjamin T. Chinn bought the estate, now known as the "Chinn House" and within Manassas National Battlefield Park.

-Complicating matters, this man's uncle John also had a son named Bernard Hooe (1770-1809), who inherited part of that Buckhall tract upon his father's death in 1798, and lived on that estate he called "Locust Grove".
+Complicating matters, this man's uncle John also had a son named Bernard Hooe (1770–1809), who inherited part of that Buckhall tract upon his father's death in 1798, and lived on that estate he called "Locust Grove".
 Cousin Bernard Hooe actually won political office first, a special election in 1809 after former state senator Richard Brent (for neighboring Fairfax and Prince William counties) became U.S. Senator, but never assumed the office, having died in October 1809, of a gunshot wound from a Maryland duel with James Kempe (which caused the Virginia General Assembly to increase penalties for the previously outlawed practice).